Hard Drive Not Showing up

 Normally, you plug a USB drive like a thumb drive into the USB port on the computer, the system detects that there is a USB storage device is trying to connect.
 Then, after reading and recognizing the manufacturer, device type, storage capacity, partition information, and file system, the USB drive will be displayed and accessed by you.

-However, sometimes, the USB drive may not show up if the recognizing process is not going well.
+However, sometimes, the USB drive may not show up if the recognizing process is not going well due to the USB port not working.
 Or, it's detected but won't work normally.
 Then, you can replace the USB cable, USB adapter, USB port, or read the following posts for detailed solutions.

 External HDDs or external SSDs are often externally used to free up computer's space or back files up.
 It's a little like the USB drive if it's accessed via a USB port.
 For hard drive using M.2, SATA, Type-C or other port, difference could be seen on disk drivers and data transfer rate manipulated by the system.
 Occasionally, the external hard drive is not recognized after plugin, but you'll find the fixes in these posts to repair the external HDD or SSD that is not showing up.